mwakidenis/mwakidenis/README.md

 > [!IMPORTANT]
 > Dreaming up ideas and making them come true is where my passion lies.
-> Java Beauty Suite contains more than these 5 projects.
+> MERN Stack Beauty Suite contains more than these 5 projects.
 > You are free to fork and collaborate with me.

 <div align="center">